 There are many ways to use a narcissist’s traits/behaviors to achieve your own goals if you are creative and don’t mind manipulating them back.
-But how to beat a Narcissist at his/her own game?
+But how to beat a narcissist at their own game?

 Get him to want to play-act being a loving husband or father or etc. by laying the compliments on thick (without any sarcasm in your voice).